Adam-Kosicki/-Multiplying-Echo-Command-Line-Tool/README.md

 - If the input value is not a valid number, it ignores the input.
 - The program terminates when it finishes processing all input or when an invalid option or insufficient arguments are provided.

-The code is well-commented, explaining its purpose, how the options are processed, and the logic behind printing values to the output.